ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

 By default, the experiment directory for a WE2E test has the same name as the test itself, and it is created in ``${HOMEdir}/../expt_dirs``, where ``HOMEdir`` is the top-level directory for the ``ufs-srweather-app`` repository (usually set to something like ``/path/to/ufs-srweather-app``).
 Thus, the ``custom_ESGgrid`` experiment directory would be located in ``${HOMEdir}/../expt_dirs/custom_ESGgrid``.

-**A More Complex Example:** To run the fundamental suite of tests on Orion in parallel, charging computational resources to the "gsd-fv3" account, and placing all the experiment directories into a directory named ``test_set_01``, run:
+**A More Complex Example:** To run the fiundamental suite of tests on Orion in parallel, charging computational resources to the "gsd-fv3" account, and placing all the experiment directories into a directory named ``test_set_01``, run:

    .. code-block::